TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-5.md

 In this case, we are looping other three lists - `chains`, `stores`, and `employees`.
 These lists were defined within the retail controller from the previous section whereas each contains a list of results from their respective API call.

-When rendered, each item is be displayed as a separate element `div` element.
+When rendered, each item is be displayed as a separate `div` element.
 Within the repeated `div`, we use the current item variable (`chain`, `store`, and `employee`) from the `ng-repeat` to interact with the data.
 In this simple example the template displays the noteworthy fields of each object.

 Everything is ready to go to start displaying the data!

 <a name="running"></a>
 ## Running it All Together

 Let's get the total application up and running!
-Keep in mind that the intention of this guide is to run the Django application and the AngularJS application as two separate services.
+Keep in mind that the intent of this guide is to run the Django application and the AngularJS application as two separate services.
 To run everything together we need to run two different commands to start both sides:

 **Start Django application**
 ```shell